 AP Daily Instructors

-- Lead teacher: Alison Napier, Tidewater Community College, Portsmouth, VA
+- Lead teacher: Alison Napier, Tidewater Community College, Norfolk, Va.

-- Kymberly Cruz, Pittsburgh Public Schools, Pittsburgh, PA
+- Kymberly Cruz, Pittsburgh Public Schools, Pittsburgh, Penn.

-- Sylvie San Juan, Belen Jesuit Preparatory School, Miami, FL
+- Sylvie San Juan, Belen Jesuit Preparatory School, Miami, Fla.

-- Vanessa Valdez, Corona del Mar High School, Costa Mesa, CA
+- Vanessa Valdes, Corona del Mar High School, Costa Mesa, Calif.

-- Margaret Sharkoffmadrid, Front Range Community College, Fort Collins, CO
+- Margaret Sharkoffmadrid, Front Range Community College, Loveland, Colo.

 Higher Education Faculty Lecturers